What is classification

 Films for cinema release are usually seen by at least two of our Compliance Officers, and in most cases, their age rating recommendation is approved by the Compliance Managers.

-If Compliance Officers are in any doubt, if a film is on the borderline between two categories, or if important policy issues are involved, it may be seen by other members of the BBFC, up to and including the Chief Executive, the President and Vice Presidents.
-Occasionally, we may also call for expert advice about the legal acceptability of film content or its potential for harm.
+If Compliance Officers are in any doubt, if a film is on the borderline between two categories, or if important policy issues are involved, it may be seen by other members of the BBFC, up to and including the Chief Executive, the President and Vice Presidents (known collectively as the Statutory Classifiers).
+Occasionally, we may also call for expert advice about the legal acceptability of content or its potential for harm.

-DVDs and VoD films and series are normally seen by one Compliance Officer, but opinions from other Officers, the Compliance Managers, and Board of Classification may be required for more difficult content.
+DVDs and VoD films and series are normally seen by one Compliance Officer, but opinions from other officers, the Compliance Managers, and the Statutory Classifiers may be required for more difficult content.

 The issues